 The Cayman Islands is a little Caribbean island paradise, an hour’s flight from Miami.
-It is both posh and high-end or as laid-back and low key as you like.
+It is both posh and high-end, or as laid-back and low key as you like.

 You might be surprised to know the dining scene in the Cayman Islands is really great and runs the gamut from roadside huts with a great reputation for home cooked food to classy restaurants by the sea with twinkly lights winding up the trees.
+You’ll also find karaoke bars and Irish pubs, pubs that host quiz nights and cigar bars with a DJ and a dance floor.

 Where are the Cayman Islands?